How to Use Gamification to Improve Your Loyalty Program

 Florida juice joint Good Vibes Juice Bar came up with a clever promotion where it invited customers to get creative with reusing their glass bottles for household items like vases and candle holders.
 They could then take a picture of it, send it to Good Vibes, and see it appear on the juice bar’s social media pages.

-When mapping out the structure of the goals, tiers and rewards in your program, try including some incremental rewards that the customers don’t know about, so that it comes across as random and spontaneous when they receive it.
+When mapping out the structure of the goals, tiers, and rewards in your loyalty program, try including some incremental rewards that the customers don’t know about, like bonus points for discounts, so that it comes across as random and spontaneous when they receive it.

 5. Optimize Your Loyalty Program for Mobile